Frankfurt Airport: Terminal 1

-Terminal 1 is the older and larger one of the two passenger terminals.
+Terminal 1 opened on 14 March 1972 as Terminal Mitte, and is the oldest and largest of the three passenger terminals.
 The landside is 420 metres long.
-It has been enlarged several times and is divided into concourses A, B, C and Z and has a capacity of approximately 50 million passengers per year.
+It has been enlarged several times, is divided into concourses A, B, C and Z and has a capacity of approximately 50 million passengers per year.
 Terminal 1 is functionally divided into three levels, the departures level on the upper floor with check-in counters, the arrivals level with baggage claim areas on the ground floor and, underneath, a distribution floor with access to the regional station and underground and multilevel parking.
 Departures and arrivals levels each have separate street approaches.
 A bus station is located at the arrivals level.
 Terminal 1 has a total of 103 gates, which include 54 gates equipped with jetways (25 in Concourse A, 18 in Concourse B, 11 in Concourse C).
 Concourse Z sits on top of Concourse A sharing the same jet bridges between both concourses.
 Flights to non-Schengen destinations depart from the Z gates and Schengen flights depart from the A gates.

 Pier A was extended by 500 metres in 2000, and a link between Terminal 1 and Terminal 2, as well as the Hall C extension opened in 2008.

 On 10 October 2012, an 800-metre-long westward expansion of Terminal 1 called Pier A-Plus went into operation.
 It provides more stands for wide-body aircraft like the Airbus A380.

 Terminal 1 is primarily used by the Lufthansa Group and its Star Alliance partners, amongst them Air Canada, All Nippon Airways, Ethiopian Airlines and United Airlines.
 Some airlines that are not part of the Lufthansa Group or Star Alliance however also use Terminal 1, of which the largest is Condor (a former Lufthansa subsidiary).
 Since the secure gates for flights to Israel are located in Concourse C, Israeli flag carrier El Al also uses Terminal 1.

+Condor has since announced that they will relocate to Terminal 3 in the Summer of 2027.